 Acknowledgement of Country

-Acknowledgment of Country is a way that non-Aboriginal people can show respect for Aboriginal and Torres Strait Islander heritage and the ongoing relationship of traditional owners with the land.
+Acknowledgment of Country is a way that people (Aboriginal and Torres Strait Islander not from the local area or non-indigenous) can show respect for Aboriginal and Torres Strait Islander heritage and the ongoing relationship of traditional owners with the land.

 A Chair or Speaker begins the meeting by acknowledging that the meeting is taking place in the country of the traditional owners.
 On occasion, there may be disputes about who the traditional owners are.
 Those who acknowledge the country, can ‘acknowledge all the traditional owners of the land’ or can ‘acknowledge the traditional owners of this land’ without naming those people.
 Acknowledging Country in this way will not cause offence where there is some potential or actual dispute around ownership.

-- I would like to acknowledge that this meeting is being held on the traditional lands of the [insert local Indigenous group's name] or
+- I would like to acknowledge that this meeting is being held on the traditional lands of the [insert local Aboriginal or Torres Strait Island Nation].
+I pay respect to Elders past, present and emerging.

 Smoking ceremonies are conducted by Aboriginal people with specialised cultural knowledge.
 The ceremony aims to cleanse the space in which the ceremony takes place.
 Given the significant nature of the ceremony, smoking ceremonies are usually only performed at major events.